New Jersey Attorney General Gurbir Grewal has issued a directive eliminating Mandatory Minimum sentences for Non-Violent Drug Offenses.

-Grewal issued a statewide directive to law enforcement instructing prosecutors to waive mandatory parole disqualifiers, commonly known as mandatory minimum prison terms, for non-violent drug offenses, including cannabis.
+Grewal issued a directive to law enforcement instructing prosecutors to waive mandatory parole disqualifiers for non-violent drug offenses, including cannabis.
+These are commonly known as mandatory minimum prison terms.

 Directive 2021-4 addresses both current and past cases.
 Prosecutors are to waive the mandatory minimum terms associated with any non-violent drug offense under New Jersey law.
-When an individual in prison solely because of a mandatory minimum term for a non-violent drug offense requests reconsideration, prosecutors will file a joint application to rescind the mandatory period of parole ineligibility.
+An individual imprisoned due to a mandatory minimum term for a non-violent drug offense can request reconsideration.
+Prosecutors will now file a joint application to rescind the mandatory period of parole ineligibility.

-“I am particularly troubled by the notion that this bill would eliminate mandatory prison time for elected officials who abuse their office for their own benefit, such as those who take bribes,” Murphy said.
-“I am also mindful of the fact that I am taking action on this bill in the middle of the trial for George Floyd’s murder and days after the deaths of Daunte Wright and Adam Toledo.
+“I am particularly troubled by the notion that this bill would eliminate mandatory prison time for elected officials who abuse their office,” Murphy said.
+“I am taking action on this bill in the middle of the trial for George Floyd’s murder.
+And days after the deaths of Daunte Wright and Adam Toledo.

 The Directive takes mandatory minimum terms “off the table” for current and future non-violent drug defendants.
 It allows those currently incarcerated an opportunity for early release from custody.